 Comprehensibility The design of a database is easier to understand if the subjects are properly separated into tables.

 Plan your tables with relationships in mind.
 You can use the Lookup Wizard to create a foreign key field if the table that contains the corresponding primary key already exists.
 The Lookup Wizard creates the relationship for you.
-For more information, see Add a lookup field to a table.
+For more information, see Create or delete a lookup field.